-With the food and restaurant industry saturated with highly processed and chemical laden foods, it is no wonder that digestive complaints are on the rise.
-From leaky gut to IBS, food intolerance to inflammatory bowel disease, most of us will experience some level of digestive discomfort at some point in our lives — if not every day.
+With the food and restaurant industry saturated with highly processed and chemical-laden foods, it is no wonder that digestive complaints are on the rise.
+From leaky gut to irritable bowel syndrome, food intolerance to inflammatory bowel disease, most of us will experience some level of digestive discomfort at some point in our lives — if not every day.

 This honey and ginger glazed salmon is packed with both flavorsome and nutritious ingredients, shown to be highly beneficial to maintaining digestive health.
-Anti-inflammatory, gluten, dairy and re-fined sugar free, this simple recipe utilizes some of the best ingredients available to support your digestive needs.
-From the sweet stickiness of the honey glaze to the creamy richness of salmon, this is a meal the whole family will enjoy with digestive ease!
-Once the salmon is prepared, simply serve with your choice of green salad or alternatively use to top stir fried vegetables.
+Anti-inflammatory, gluten-free, dairy-free and refined sugar-free, this simple recipe utilizes some of the best ingredients available to support your digestive needs.
+From the sweet stickiness of the honey glaze to the creamy richness of salmon, this is a meal the whole family will enjoy with digestive ease.
+Once the salmon is prepared, serve with your choice of green salad or use to top stir-fried vegetables.

-This recipe calls for wild caught salmon — one of the world’s greatest and most nourishing superfoods.
+This recipe calls for wild-caught salmon — one of the world’s greatest and most nourishing superfoods.
 Offering a vast array of health benefits, wild caught is far superior to that of farmed salmon both in terms of nutrition and taste.
-Not only loaded with essential vitamins and minerals, wild caught salmon is an exceptionally rich source of omega 3 fatty acids.
-A potent fighter of inflammation, omega 3 has been used to reduce inflammation in those suffering with chronic digestive conditions and has even shown to be beneficial in easing the symptoms of candida.
+Wild-caught salmon is not only loaded with essential vitamins and minerals but is also an exceptionally rich source of omega-3 fatty acids.
+A potent fighter of inflammation, omega-3 has been used to reduce inflammation in those suffering from chronic digestive conditions and has even shown to be beneficial in easing the symptoms of candida.

-The recipe calls for fresh ginger which has long been used as a digestive aid in traditional cultures across the world.
-Not just a flavorsome addition, this anti-inflammatory root is known to reduce bloating, calm the digestive system and alleviate nausea.
+The recipe also requires fresh ginger, which has long been used as a digestive aid in traditional cultures across the world.
+This is a flavorsome addition, and this anti-inflammatory root is known to reduce bloating, calm the digestive system and alleviate nausea.

-Coconut oil is fundamental in the cooking of the salmon to keep it moist and full of flavor, as well as blending with honey to produce the sticky sweet glaze.
+Coconut oil is fundamental in the cooking of the salmon to keep it moist and full of flavor as well as blending with honey to produce the sticky sweet glaze.
 In addition to this, coconut oil can do wonders for digestive distress.
-As well as soothing and healing the digestive tract, coconut oil possesses anti-bacterial and anti-fungal properties which assist in fighting infection.
-Coconut oil also assists in the bodies absorption of omega 3 when consumed together.
-Making it the perfect choice of fat to complement the omega 3 rich salmon.
+As well as soothing and healing the digestive tract, coconut oil possesses antibacterial and antifungal properties, which assist in fighting infection.
+Coconut oil also assists in the body’s absorption of omega-3 when consumed together.
+Making it the perfect choice of fat to complement the omega-3 rich salmon.

 Honey plays an important role in both the flavor and texture of the dish, as well as providing digestive soothing, anti-bacterial properties.
 Said to relieve both nausea and constipation, honey has also traditionally been used to heal ulcers.

 The perfect accompaniment to salmon and ginger, cilantro has long been used for its healing medicinal properties.
 This recipe calls for both the fresh and dried version for both a flavor and nutrition hit.
-A good source of fiber, cilantro is said to ease bloating and intestinal gas, whilst also supporting liver function.
+A good source of fiber, cilantro is said to ease bloating and intestinal gas while also supporting liver function.

-This recipe provides 2 servings and is best served immediately while the glaze is still warm.
+This recipe provides two servings and is best served immediately while the glaze is still warm.
 Loaded with digestive supporting ingredients, this is a recipe your tummy is certain to thank you for.

 - Add the salmon to a large mixing bowl.
-Add 1 tablespoon of honey, the dried coriander, 1 of the garlic cloves, 1 tablespoon of grated ginger and a generous pinch of salt.
+Add 1 tablespoon honey and grated ginger, 1 garlic clove, the coriander and a generous pinch of salt.
 Use your hands to coat the salmon fillets in the seasonings.
-Cover and leave to marinade for 20 minutes.
+Cover and leave to marinate for 20 minutes.

-- Preheat the oven to 390 degrees Fahrenheit, 200 degrees Celsius.
+- Preheat the oven to 390 degrees Fahrenheit.
 Line a shallow oven tray with a sheet of foil.

-- Remove the marinated salmon from the fridge and discard of the ginger and garlic.
+- Remove the marinated salmon from the refrigerator and discard of the ginger and garlic.

-- Place the salmon on the foil lined tray.
-Add one tablespoon of coconut oil to the foil amongst the salmon fillets.
+- Place the salmon on the foil-lined tray.
+Add 1 tablespoon of coconut oil to the foil among the salmon fillets.

-- Place the tray in the oven and leave the salmon to bake for 12-15 minutes until cooked through and slightly golden.
+- Place the tray in the oven and leave the salmon to bake for 12 to 15 minutes until cooked through and slightly golden.